becomingtechsis/becomingtechsis/README.md

 ✨ABOUT ME IN 30 SECS✨

 - 👷‍♀️ 3 years experience as a Legal Analyst, and 1 as a Business Analyst.
+- I’m looking to collaborate with companies, organizations or even individuals to solve their business problems leveraging data.
+- ’m open for Data Analyst Role as i am currenting in search for a Data Analyst role.
 - 🔰  Self-taught Excel, SQL, Power BI, HTML, CSS, Tailwind.
 - 💜 My favourite tools are Excel and Power BI.
 Literally use them for almost everything!
 Personal accounts, study schedule, itenaries etc.
+- Reach me on [LinkedIn](https://www.linkedin.com/in/vera-ezinne-a66464209/) or [Twitter](https://twitter.com/home)

 💡 My Skills
 - Data preparation, quality assurance, and analysis